You know how much you want to spend on your wedding, but do you have a contingency budget?

-So to help you our here's our TOP TEN unforseen wedding expenses that many people might not have thought of:-
+So to help you our here’s our TOP TEN unforeseen wedding expenses that many people might not have thought of:-

-- Clean up Costs/Breakages - some venues/vendors may charge an additional fee should someone spill something on the linen, the carpets or if a glass or plate etc is broken etc. Check all the appropriate contracts to see if there are cleaning or breakage charges and set aside a little extra "just in case" - if you don't need it - it's always a little extra to pop in the honeymoon fund!
+Some venues/vendors may charge an additional fee should someone spill something on the linen, the carpets or if a glass or plate etc is broken etc. Check all the appropriate contracts to see if there are cleaning or breakage charges and set aside a little extra “just in case” – if you don’t need it – it’s always a little extra to pop in the honeymoon fund.

-- Corkage/Serving on BYO - GREAT - your venue allows you to supply your own alcohol which works out WAAAAAAY cheaper than buying from their bar right?!
-BUT WAIT - do they charge a corkage fee?
-And - do they serve it or do you need to hire Bar Staff.
-Make sure you check this so you don't get a scary surprise on your final bill.
+Great, your venue allows you to supply your own alcohol which works out way cheaper than buying from their bar right?!
+BUT WAIT – do they charge a corkage fee?
+And – do they serve it or do you need to hire Bar Staff.
+Make sure you check this so you don’t get a scary surprise on your final bill.

-- Permits/Licences - sometimes, with certain venues - there are extra costs for things like Alcohol Supply Licence and Permits to errect marquees.
+Sometimes, with certain venues, there are extra costs for things like Alcohol Supply Licence and Permits to erect marquees.
 These may or may not be included in your venue/catering fees.
 Make sure you clarify to avoid extra charges, or even worse, penalties for not having permits or licences.

-- Travel/Delivery Fees - if your wedding is outside a certain area - certain vendors may charge a travel fee ON TOP of their base fees - make sure you ask this when booking.
-AND - if you're hiring furnishings, stemware etc and you're expecting them to be delivered - there's likely to be a delivery fee for this - make sure you've checked and budgeted for that.
+If your wedding is outside a certain area – certain vendors may charge a travel fee on top of their base fees – make sure you ask this when booking.
+And if you’re hiring furnishings, stemware etc and you’re expecting them to be delivered – there’s likely to be a delivery fee for this – make sure you’ve checked and budgeted for that.

 Mrs TW x